Cold Case Files - The Grim Sleeper Part 2

 if we actually gave the guy a nickname.

-It's been four years since the Grim Sleeper resurfaced.
+It's now 2006, four years after the Grim Sleeper resurfaces,

 I've seen this van several times.